r-lib/usethis/tests/testthat/_snaps/package.md

     Code
       use_package("withr")
       use_package("withr", "Suggests")
-    Condition
-      Warning:
+    Message
-      Package 'withr' is already listed in 'Imports' in DESCRIPTION, no change made.
+      !
+Package withr is already listed in Imports in DESCRIPTION; no change made.

 # use_package() handles R versions with aplomb